adaptivekind/lab/README.md

-# Ansible Collection - ianhomer.ansible_collection_lab
+# Ansible Collection - ianhomer.lab

 This is a collection of resources to build a lab environment.